Seetharamkoya/Apache-proxy-VM-/README.md

 3. Here /var/www/html/nodejs we can run and check the status of the node application using the pm2.

+> pm2 status hello.js

-4. To serve the, application content on apache server So, catdefault configuration file has to be modified or copied with a new file to serve the client by changing/updating the host configurations.
+4. To serve the, application content on apache server So, the default configuration file has to be modified or copied with a new file to serve the client by changing/updating the host configurations.

 ![h2](https://user-images.githubusercontent.com/38424194/149848335-be659f68-f36c-41cd-8e92-daf2b5809123.PNG)